intel/ai-reference-models/quickstart/common/KubernetesMlOps.md

 ## Using NFS as storage

-Configuring the examples to use NFS as storage requires specifying these values in the mlops.env within the tree show below:
+Configuring the quickstart to use NFS as storage requires specifying these values in the mlops.env within the tree show below:

 ```
-examples
+quickstart
 └── common
     └── k8s
         └── mlops